Planting Lilies

 Where to Plant Lilies

 Lilies prefer a location with well-draining soil and plenty of sunlight.
 They can tolerate some shade, but they generally bloom best with at least 6 hours of direct sunlight per day.
-When choosing a spot to plant your lilies, remember that they can grow quite tall, so you'll want to select a location where other plants won't overshadow them.
+Plant dwarf varieties toward the front of a border, and taller varieties toward the middle where they won't be overshadowed by taller plants.
 Lilies are wonderful planted in a border or along a pathway, where their fragrant flowers can be fully appreciated.
 If you're planting lilies in a pot or container, ensure the container has good drainage and use a well-draining soil mix.

 Lily Spacing